HelloAOLab/bible-api/docs/reference/datasets/README.md

 Datasets that contain entities include `listOfPeopleApiLink`, `listOfPlacesApiLink`, `listOfEventsApiLink`, and `listOfPeopleGroupsApiLink` properties in their entry in `/api/available_datasets.json`.

+Entity datasets also provide chapter-aligned data: `/api/d/{dataset}/books.json` lists the books whose chapters contain entity data, and `/api/d/{dataset}/{book}/{chapter}.json` returns the people, places, and events that appear in that chapter, along with the verse numbers where each one is mentioned.
+See [Get the Entities in a Chapter](#get-the-entities-in-a-chapter).

 Entities reference Bible passages using the same book IDs, chapter numbers, and verse numbers as the rest of the API, so they can be combined with any translation.
 They reference each other using entity references:

 ```typescript:no-line-numbers title="entity-shared.ts"